What is Paragon Bank?

 In the same way as your original (first-charge) mortgage, a second-charge mortgage is a type of loan that’s secured against your home.
 It’s wise to think carefully before taking out a second-charge mortgage, as your property will be at risk if you don’t keep up repayments.

-Key features of a Paragon Bank homeowner loan at a glance
+Key features of Paragon Bank homeowner loans

 Am I eligible for a Paragon Bank homeowner loan?